Unity-Technologies/com.unity.multiplayer.docs/docs/template.md

 ```
 ### Embedding Code from a Repository

 To embed a code sample from a file in a GitHub repositiory, use `reference` in the code block with a link to the file.
 The code sample is embedded using the language with a link to the original file.

 This code references a JavaScript file: ` ```js reference`, for example:

 ```js reference
 https://github.com/saucelabs/docusaurus-theme-github-codeblock/blob/main/src/theme/ReferenceCodeBlock/index.tsx#L105-L108
 ```

+You can use a link to a file embedding the entire file, or embed a range of code lines using `#L` and a line range at the end of the link, such as `#L105-108`.

 ## Tables